maroontress/CuiMallet.CSharp/README.md

 var schema = Options.NewSchema();
 ```

-And then, add the definition of the command-line options to the
+Then, add the definition of the command-line options to the `OptionSchema`
-`OptionSchema` object.
+object.
 For example, to add the `--help` option, which has the shortened form
 `-h`, no argument, and the description `"Show help message"` for its help
-message, use the `Add(string, char?, string)` method against the
+message, use the `Add(string, char?, string)` method against the `OptionSchema`
-`OptionSchema` object as follows:
+object as follows:

 ```csharp
 schema = schema.Add("help", 'h', "Show help message");